pcingola/DocsAndNotes/machine_learning/README.md

     - Fill missing values in `value` by setting them to the mean / median / default
 - Do basic statistics: mean, stdev, max, min, number of missing values, distribution, etc.
 - If you are interested on money amounts, it might be better to use the `log`
-- Perform a "one hot encoding" for categorical input variables, most machine learning models need this (an exception can be categories with many options).
+- Perform a "one hot encoding" for categorical input variables, most machine learning models need this, An exception can be categories with high cardinality (i.e. too many options).

 # Exploratory data analaysis